hijkzzz/mame-street-fighter-3-ai/README.md

 # Reinforcemen Learning for Street Fighter III: 3rd Strike
 In this project, we use the Macro-based Reinforcement Learning algorithm to challenge the Street Fighter 3 game.
-We combine the important reinforcement learning algorithms such as PPO, A2C, NoisyNet, etc., and have achieved good results, through the 5th level of the game(difficulty = 7 = Highest Difficulty).
+We combine the important reinforcement learning algorithms such as PPO, A2C, NoisyNet, etc., and have achieved good results, reach level 7 of the game(difficulty = 7 = Highest Difficulty).

 ## Prerequisites
 - PyTorch==1.5